-- 4.11 As at 30 June 2023, 26.5% of the investments are in illiquid asset classes which include Infrastructure, Opportunistic Investments, Direct Property and some Alternative Debts.
-This is a broadly comparable with the 26.1% actual allocation at 30 June 2020 and is a reduction from the 27.4% actual allocation at 30 June 2022. - 4.12 This is close to the Strategic Target allocation for illiquid assets of 24.8%.
-This has increased slightly from 23.0% at 30 June 2020, but has reduced from the 25.8% at 30 June 2022.
+- 4.11 As at 30 June 2024, 23.4% of the investments are in illiquid asset classes which include Infrastructure, Opportunistic Investments, Direct Property and some Alternative Debts.
+This is a reduction from the 26.5% actual allocation at 30 June 2023. - 4.12 This is below the Strategic Target allocation for illiquid assets of 26.0% as at 30 June 2024, which has increased slightly from 24.8% at 30 June 2023.
 We note that while some of the illiquid assets are in fixed ended funds which will become liquid over time, others such as the Direct Property and Infrastructure investments will need to be sold or transferred from the defined benefit assets in the future. - 4.13 In the long term, the defined benefit plans will require full liquidity.
 Therefore, we believe that Vision Super should continue to consider the time frame over which they will reduce the exposure to illiquid asset to zero in the defined benefit plans.
 As we are aware is currently the case, we suggest that the liability run off under various scenarios should continue to form part of this consideration. - 4.14 Therefore, we recommend that Vision Super should continue to consider the time frame over which they will reduce the exposure to illiquid assets in the defined benefit plans to zero.
 We suggest that consideration of the liability run off under various adverse scenarios should continue to form part of this consideration.